-For a website to be functional, it needs links that are up and running and ready to be accessed by customers who are looking for a particular type of content.
+For a website to be functional, it needs links that are active and ready to be accessed by customers who are looking for a specific type of content.

 Inactive links, or as they are commonly known: “broken” links can be a big problem for SEO, as they redirect the user to a non-existing page and end up harming that person’s experience.